 Once you’ve decided it’s time to switch your POS system, there are several factors to keep in mind as you explore new options:

-- Integrations: Consider the tools you’re already using — like invoicing, expense-tracking, or accounting — as well as features you may need to add as you grow.
-Make sure the POS you select can easily integrate with apps you already use and that there’s room to add hardware you might need in the future — like a portable POS or a register.
+Integrations: Consider the tools you’re already using or may need, like apps or hardware.
+Make sure the POS you select can easily integrate the tools you already have and that there’s room to add on what you might need in the future — like a portable POS or a register.

-For a deeper dive on the right POS solution for each business type, read more about how to choose the best POS system for your business.
+For a deeper dive on the right POS solution for each business type, learn more about how to choose the best POS system for your business.